Sign InSign Up

 • Line 1a – Gross Receipts or Sales

-Enter your total sales/revenue before deductions.
+Enter your total sales revenue before deducting returns or allowances.

-• Example: $500,000 in gross sales.
+Example: $500,000 in gross sales.

 • Line 1b – Returns and Allowances